Yukthaachar/Django_Procedure/README.md

 # Django_Procedure

-How to add multiple apps in a single project.
+How to add multiple apps in a single project.,
 Here are the steps to follow :-

 ## PHASE1: Project creation
-Step1 : django-admin startproject django1
+Step1 : django-admin startproject django1,
-Step2 : cd django1
+Step2 : cd django1,
-Step3 : django-admin startapp factorial1
+Step3 : django-admin startapp factorial1,
-Step4 : python manage.py runserver
+Step4 : python manage.py runserver,
 check if project is created by going here http://127.0.0.1:8000/

 ## PHASE2: Creating urls